David Morrissey: 1980s

 After a year at RADA, Morrissey went back to Liverpool to perform in WCPC at the Liverpool Playhouse.
 He then did Le Cid and Twelfth Night with Cheek by Jowl, and spent two years with the Royal Shakespeare Company (RSC), principally with director Deborah Warner for whom he played the Bastard in King John in 1988.
 He saw the role as a learning opportunity, as he had often wondered at RADA if he would ever have the chance to act in classical theatre.
 His performance has been described as "the most contentious characterisation of the production"; he received negative critical reaction from The Daily Telegraph and Independent critics, but a positive opinion from the Financial Times.
 In The Guardian, Nicholas de Jongh wrote, "The Bastard, who has the most complex syntax in early Shakespeare, half defeats David Morrissey.
 His slurred, sometimes unintelligible diction helps to deflate the Bastard, but his bawling rhetoric strikes as mere sham rather than fierce plain speaking."
 Morrissey also spent time with the National, where he played the title role in Peer Gynt (1990).
 Michael Billington praised the unkempt energy of his performance.
 During this time, he lived on the housing estate in White City, where he and his flatmates were the frequent victims of burglars.

 Morrissey's second television role came in 1987 when he played the 18-year-old chauffeur George Bowman, whose obsession with his employer and lover Alma Rattenbury (Helen Mirren) leads him to murder her husband, in an Anglia Television adaptation of Terence Rattigan's play Cause Célèbre.
 At the end of the 1980s, Morrissey met director John Madden for the first time.
 Madden was looking for an actor who could portray an ordinary man who turns out to be a mass murderer, in his film The Widowmaker (1990).
 He knew Morrissey was right for the part in his first audition.
 The next year, Morrissey appeared as Theseus in an episode of The Storyteller directed by Madden ("Theseus and the Minotaur", 1991), and as Little John in Robin Hood (1991).
 Robin Hood's cinema release clashed with that of Robin Hood: Prince of Thieves (1991).
 The latter, starring Kevin Costner in the title role, was a box office hit and left Morrissey's version forgotten.
 Morrissey was out of work in film and television for eight months after it was released.
 Eventually, he was cast in a leading role as a CID officer in the BBC television drama Clubland (1991).
 He almost lost the role a week into rehearsals when his appendix ruptured.
-In order to keep the part, and a flat in Crouch End he had just bought, Morrissey performed while still in stitches.
+In order to keep the part, and a flat in Crouch End he had just bought, Morrissey performed while he still had his stitches in.